-\MATH 1513 College Algebra or \MATH 1473 Match for Critical Thinking and \MATH 2193 Elementary Statistics Psychology/Sociology 3 hours PSYC 1113 Introduction to Psychology or SOCI 1113 Introduction to Sociology Science 7 hours BIOL 1114 General Biology for Non-Majors BIOL 1383 Nutrition Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Speech 3 hours SPCH 1113 Speech Communication I Specialized Course Requirements Credit Hours: 27 ^Human Services 21 hours HSVC 1113 Principles of Human Services HSVC 1213 Basic Counseling Skills HSVC 1413 Introduction to Developmental Disabilities HSVC 2003 Family Relationships HSVC 2023 Lifespan Development \HSVC 2053 Human Services Applications/Case Management \HSVC 2113 Internship Psychology/Sociology 3 hours PSYC/SOCI 2813 Human Sexuality Controlled Electives\\ 3 hours CSCI/CSYS Any courses up to 3 credit hours Foreign Language - Any skill-based courses ^HSVC 1313 Chemical Dependency and Treatment ^HSVC 2073 Issues in Human Services or ^HSVC 2173 Service Learning in Human Services or HSVC 2991 Selected Topics in Human Services (up to 3 hours) HSVC 2203 Parent-Child Relations HSVC 2433/PHED 2533 Introduction to Therapeutic Recreation HSVC 2513 Management of Community Programs PSYC 2133 / SOCI 1133 Crisis Intervention and Experience PSYC 2053 Social Psychology Other HSVC electives and select CHLD courses may be allowed.
-See Human Services faculty for advisement.
-Total Credit Hours: 64 \Course has prerequisite (See course description section of catalog).
-To receive an A.A. or A.S.
-Degree, students must demonstrate computer proficiency. ^Students must earn a "C" or better in HSVC courses in order to progress to advanced courses in the program, or gain permission of instructor or associate dean. \\Students should select courses that will transfer to the college/ university of they plan to attend.
+This option is designed for individuals seeking careers in helping professions providing services to children, youth, elderly, and families in a variety of community-based settings with an academic goal of earning a bachelor's or master's degree in generalist social work practice.
+Articulation agreements between universities provide a seamless transition toward a baccalaureate degree or master's degree, which can be earned in five years in the greater Tulsa area.
+Students gain 21 credit hours of specialization in Human Services while earning the associate degree.
+Degree Awarded: Associate in Science Semester plan available through faculty advisement.
+Students are strongly encouraged to seek faculty advisement to ensure they are completing the correct option for their academic goals and intended course of study beyond the associate degree.
+General Education Requirements Credit Hours 37 Communication 9 hours COMM 1113 Public Speaking ENGL 1113 Composition I ENGL 1213 Composition II Humanities 6 hours GEOG 1043 Introduction to Cultural Geography and select one course from the following: HUMN 2113 Humanities I HUMN 2223 Humanities II Mathematics 3 hours Select one course from the following: MATH 1473 Mathematics for Critical Thinking MATH 1513 College Algebra Psychology 3 hours PSYC 1113 Introduction to Psychology Science 7 hours BIOL 1114 General Biology for Non-Majors BIOL 1383 Nutrition Social Science 6 hours POLS 1113 American Federal Government and select one course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present Sociology 3 hours SOCI 1113 Introduction to Sociology Specialized Course Requirements Credit Hours: 27 ^Human Services 15 hours HSVC 1113 Principles of Human Services HSVC 1213 Basic Counseling Skills HSVC 2023 Lifespan Development HSVC 2053 Human Services Applications/Case Management HSVC 2113 Internship Controlled Electives 12 hours Select one course from the following: MATH 2193 Elementary Statistics PSYC 2223/SOCI 2223 Behavioral Statistics and select three courses from the following: CSCI 1203 Computer Concepts and Applications ^HSVC 1313 Chemical Dependency and Treatment ^HSVC 2073 Issues in Human Services PSYC 2133/SOCI 1133 Crisis Intervention and Experience Other HSVC electives may be allowed.
+See HSVC faculty advisors.
+Total Credit Hours: 64 Course has prerequisite (See course description section of catalog). ^Students must earn a "C" or better in HSVC courses in order to progress to advanced courses in the program, or gain permission of instructor or associate To receive an A.A. or A.S.
+Degree, students must demonstrate computer proficiency.
+Students should select courses that will transfer to the college/university they plan to attend.